 "... after Halloween was labeled a morality play, its character's seemingly punished for acting immorally, smoking became a death sentence for horror characters.
 Instead, Whedon's pothead uses his bong as a weapon against the enemy.
-Maybe its a sign of changes to come."Maybe it is, if we kill enough old people first, by which I mean those who think it should be illegal and yet have never tried it.
+Maybe its a sign of changes to come."Maybe it is, if we kill enough old people first, by which I mean those who think it should be illegal (because they have never tried it).
 Maybe their personal embargo serves us not them.
 Unable to keep food down after chemo, they nonetheless refuse to smoke the pot that might help with that since it's 'the devil's weed' when all along it was their only truly safe and effective remedy.
 They die sooner and so can't vote anymore, and progress moves forth.
 Part of growing up should be the realization you can't believe a word Uncle Sam tells you, and that doctors sometimes are barred from recommended holistic and herbal remedies, as the AMA won't acknowledge their effectiveness (having never tested them, because tests are too expensive and herbs can't be patented so there's no return on investment which is a bit like saying water isn't good for quenching your thirst because we can't patent it... yet).
 Fail to realize this and Darwinian nature shall take its course.

-Ignorance of a law doesn't make you immune, only weed.
-Is there any better reason why the law is so ignorant about it?
+Ignorance of a law doesn't make you immune, only weed does that.
+Is there any better reason why the law is so scared of it?